agarthetiger/hint/README-development.md

 See the `test` target in the Makefile.

-`poetry run pytest --cov=hint_cli` will run the unit tests for this project with coverage.
+`pytest` will run the unit tests for this project with coverage.

 ## Updating dependencies